Public Humanities

 • Providing advisory support to promote humanities programming within public libraries.

-Humanities@PPL programs are presented with support from the National Endowment for the Humanities: Any views, findings, conclusions or recommendations expressed in this programming do not necessarily represent those of the National Endowment for the Humanities.
+Public Humanities programs and resources are presented with support from the National Endowment for the Humanities: Any views, findings, conclusions or recommendations expressed in this programming do not necessarily represent those of the National Endowment for the Humanities.

-The signature event of the Humanities@PPL Initiative is the annual Public Humanities Forum.
-A pilot was organized by the Adult Programming Department in December, 2022; a second event, establishing this program as a yearly tradition, followed in December, 2023.
-The annual Public Humanities Forum brings the expertise of scholars and professionals into conversation with engaged citizens so that the tribunal of public reason may exercise itself upon the challenge of these experts’ work.
-This nascent tradition enjoys the support of partnerships with Princeton University‘s SPIA in NJ Initiative, Princeton University’s Humanities Council, and Labyrinth Books, among many other community partners.
+The signature event of the Humanities@PPL Initiative is the Public Humanities Forum.
+Organized by the Adult Programming Department, the Public Humanities Forum brings the expertise of scholars and professionals into conversation with engaged citizens so that the tribunal of public reason may exercise itself upon the challenge of these experts’ work.
+This nascent tradition enjoys the support of partnerships with Princeton University‘s SPIA in NJ Initiative, Princeton University’s Humanities Council and Labyrinth Books, among many other community partners.
 Check out the panels and keynote lecture from the 2023 Public Humanities Forum on Journalism and Democracy below:

 This recording is presented in partnership by Princeton Public Library and the SPIA in NJ Initiative of Princeton's School of Public and International Affairs, the Princeton University Humanities Council, the Princeton University Program in Journalism, and Labyrinth Books.
 The 2023 Public Humanities Forum explores the relationship between democracy and journalism and discusses the history of democracy, active citizenship and participatory journalism through two panel discussions and a public lecture.